 As I wrote in Understanding Toronto Condominium Common Element Fees, although the monthly maintenance fees can vary a great deal between condominium corporations, they are usually calculated the same way and fluctuate based on similar factors.
-It’s important to understand these metrics, as it is an essential part of not only anticipating your expenses associated with different condominiums but also to help you compare apples to apples accurately when dwell hunting.
+It’s important to understand these metrics, as it is an essential part of not only anticipating your expenses associated with different condominiums but also helping you compare apples to apples accurately when dwell hunting.

 What Is Usually Covered With Common Fees?